-When sourcing photos for your site use your own or use those of others but make sure if you use someone else’s you have permission.
-You may be provided with some “stock” photos free to use but other photos can be utilised for a small license fee.
+When sourcing photos for your site, use your own or those of others but ensure you have permission if you use someone else’s.
+You may be provided with some “stock” photos free to use, but other photos can be utilised for a small license fee.
 If you use someone’s photo without permission, they may come looking for payment in the form of a letter from a lawyer.

-Remember when writing content (text) be aware of how you see your business and how a customer sees it may be very different.
-For example, your widget with doubled mirrored redundancy might mean something to you but to the customer they may not know what you are talking about.
+Remember, when writing content (text), be aware of how you see your business and how a customer may see it differently.
+For example, your widget with doubled mirrored redundancy might mean something to you, but to the customer, they may not know what you are talking about.
 Always think about what the benefit to the customer is and explain it to them in their language.

-It’s important to test your website before you go live.
-This ensures your customers can easily navigate around it and if you have an e-commerce store successfully buy your products or services.
+It’s important to test your website before you go live, and this ensures your customers can easily navigate around it and, if you have an e-commerce store, successfully buy your products or services.

-A web site is not something that should be built then forgotten.
+A website is not something that should be built and then forgotten.
 Always look to update and improve it to remain relevant and attract customers.

 SUMMARY– Quality website experience

 A website will boost your brand and help you sell.
-It is relatively simple and inexpensive to set up a site with a template.
-If you are not confident to build your own website many companies can assist you to produce one.
+Setting up a site with a template is relatively simple and inexpensive.
+If you are not confident in building your website, many companies can assist you in producing one.
 Always test your website and always keep it up to date to ensure the best customer experience.